New Pakistan monsoon deluge kills 20 people: Local officials

 Three to five villages were wiped out by the huge amount of rain falling in a short period of time, a second official said, confirming the death toll in the worst-hit Khyber Pakhtunkhwa province.

-The new deluge comes as rescuers continue to search for 150 people still missing in several districts across the province.
+The new deluge comes as rescuers continue to search for at least 150 people still missing in several districts across the province and as the floods have killed more than 300 people in recent days.

+Government official Awais Babar said rescuers evacuated nearly 100 people in the Swabi area, mostly women and children, who had taken refuge on the roofs of homes.

+But the latest heavy rains halted the ongoing search efforts for the missing.